Unlocking the Secrets of Background Eraser Tool Photoshop

 The crosshair will keep removing the grey color until you don’t move the crosshair from the inside of the grey area.

-But one thing you will need to be careful of is not taking the crosshair over the black area.
+But you will need to be careful not to take the crosshair over the black area.
 The crosshair will take the pixels of the black and start erasing.

 However, solutions are also there for this mistake.
 To undo the mistake, Ctrl + Z (for Windows) or Command + Z (for Mac) will allow you to solve the problem.
 If you made multiple mistakes, repeatedly press Command + Option + Z (for Mac) and Ctrl + Alt + Z (for Windows).